AkramGalal/deploy-configure-ansible-awx-on-k3s/README.md

 ### 2. Create Inventroy and Add Hosts
   - From AWX UI dashboard, choose Resources --> Inventories and create 'k8s-servers' Inventory.
   - After creating the inventory, create the hosts (managed nodes of the K8s cluster) and assign them to the created inventory.
 Grouping them is an option.

     <img width="3811" height="1966" alt="Screenshot 2025-09-20 133600" src="https://github.com/user-attachments/assets/5f8dd14a-d4cb-472b-82bf-c1d09b02511c" />

 ### 3. Create Credential
   - From AWX UI dashboard, choose Resources --> Credentials to add new credential, i.e., the "ansible" user created on the managed nodes.
   - For "Credential Type", choose "Machine".
 This is the credentail type used to SSH nodes.
-  - For the username: ansible and upload the private key of the keypair generated in Step 1.
+  - For the username, write "ansible" and upload the private key of the keypair generated in Step 1.

     <img width="3750" height="1964" alt="Screenshot 2025-09-20 152810" src="https://github.com/user-attachments/assets/8105bbff-1a77-45be-95d1-18907a034df0" />